What is premenstrual syndrome or PMS?

 With gentle physical activity.

-So yes, you might tell me that during this period, putting on your sports bra and running 10 kilometers is the last thing you want to do.
-I'm not talking about lifting 100kg at the gym, but walking at least half an hour a day will do you a world of good!
+So yes, you are going to tell me that during this period, putting on a sports bra and running 10 kilometres is the very last thing you feel like doing.
+I am not talking about lifting 100kg at the gym, but walking for at least half an hour a day will do you the world of good!
 Yoga is also an excellent activity to do during this period.
-Focus on Yin yoga: very slow sequences of positions aimed at stretching you.
-You can find a whole bunch of yin yoga sessions for menstrual cramps on YouTube, keep it in mind!
-This activity will impact physical pain as well as your mood, it's all beneficial!
+Go for Yin yoga: very slow sequences of positions aimed at stretching you out.
+You can find on YouTube a whole host of yin yoga sessions specially designed for menstrual cramps — keep it in mind!
+This activity will have an impact on physical pain as well as on your mood, it's all good!

-Meditating to relieve PMS.
+By meditating to relieve PMS.

-Listening to yourself and taking time for yourself.
+By listening to yourself and taking time for yourself.

-Trying essential oils.
+By trying essential oils.

-Giving CBD a chance.
+By giving CBD a chance.

-Integrating dietary supplements to relieve PMS.
+By incorporating dietary supplements to relieve PMS.

-You are now ready to face this terrible PMS, good luck to everyone!
+You are now ready to face this terrible PMS — good luck to everyone!

 See you soon 💜